igor47/dcsm/README.md

 The other main option is to create and store all your secrets outside of your `docker compose` repo.
 This makes it hard to know exactly what you did to bring up the service.
 At some point, so much stuff has leaked out of the `docker compose` repo that it's not worth it to have the repo at all.

+## Dev

+### Requirements

+Prod requirements are stored in `requirements.txt`.
+Additional dev mode requirements are in `requirements-dev.txt`.
+Use `pip sync requirements.txt` to put your environment into prod mode.